Putting a face on public health!

 Nurses are crucial to connecting public health with the general population, as nurses spend the most time face-to-face with patients.
 Nurses trained in public health assess the health needs of a community and propose methods to improve health.
 They are important educators, policy-makers, and program developers.
 For example, public health nurses conducted research and developed strategies to reduce tobacco use by teens in rural southern states.
 Click here to learn about the historical and evolving roles of nurses in public health.

 Humans and animals have long had a close relationship, but this proximity exacerbates diseases that can be transmitted from animals or animal products to humans.
-For example the MERS virus is spread from camels to humans and Ebola is thought to have made the jump from bats.
-In fact 75% of new diseases in the last 10 years were caused by pathogens originating in animals, according to the WHO.
-Veterinarians are crucial to diagnosing, providing surveillance, researching, and controlling the spread of zoonotic diseases that pose major risks to human health.
+For example, the MERS virus is spread from camels to humans and Ebola is thought to have made the jump from bats.
+In fact, 75% of new diseases in the last 10 years were caused by pathogens originating in animals, according to the World Health Organization (WHO).
+Veterinarians are crucial to diagnosing, monitoring, researching, and controlling zoonotic diseases that pose major risks to human health.
+They also help protect our food supply by keeping farm animals healthy and ensuring meat is safe for consumption.
 Learn more about veterinarians through the Association of American Veterinary Medical Colleges website.